rooseveltframework/roosevelt/README.md

 Express variable | Description
 --- | ---
 `express` | The [express](http://expressjs.com) Node.js module.
-*viewEngine* | Any view engine(s) you define will be exposed as an Express variable.
+*viewEngine* e.g. `teddy` by default | Any view engine(s) you define will be exposed as an Express variable.
 For instance, the default view engine is teddy.
-So by default app.get('teddy') will return the `teddy` module.
+So by default `app.get('teddy')` will return the `teddy` module.
 `formidable` | The [formidable](https://github.com/felixge/node-formidable)  Node.js module.
 Used for handling multipart forms.
 `appName` | The name of your app derived from `package.json`.
 Uses "Roosevelt Express" if no name is supplied.
 `appVersion` | The version number of your app derived from `package.json`.